Solving the Liouvillian Gap with Artificial Neural Networks

-and the plus (minus) sign before the imaginary part represents the spectrum for the left (right) system.

 We now turn to the anisotropic case with $J_x\neq J_y$, where the Liouvillian gap cannot be solved analytically in general.
 Our numerical results are shown in Fig. \ref{figure: XYZresults}.
 From this figure, it is clear that our RBM results match the exact results from exact diagonalization within a reasonable accuracy.
 We note that, in Fig. \ref{figure: XYZresults}(c), the apparent deviation of the RBM result for $N=10$ from its exact value is due to the small plotting range.
 A closer examination shows that for this point, the relative error is $\epsilon_{\text{rel}}=1.46\times 10^{-2}$ in fact.
 In comparison with the case of the XXZ model, we find that the convergence for the XYZ model is notably slower.
 The reason for this is that for the XXZ model, its multiple first decay modes are orthogonal to each other.
 Hence, to obtain $\Delta$, $\rho'$ only needs to converge to a subspace spanned by these modes.
-Whereas for the XYZ model, depending on the parameters there exist either only one or multiple but non-orthogonal first decay modes.
-Thus, as discussed previously in this case to obtain $\Delta$ accurately, $\rho'$ needs to converge to a single decay mode, which demands extra iteration steps and possibly more hidden neurons to increase the representation power \cite{LGviaRBMSuppM}.
+Whereas for the XYZ model, depending on the parameters there exist either only one or multiple but non-orthogonal first decay modes \cite{LGviaRBMSuppM}.
+Thus, as discussed previously, to obtain $\Delta$ accurately in this case, $\rho'$ needs to converge to a single decay mode, which demands extra iteration steps and possibly more hidden neurons to increase the representation power.
+We note that our RBM approach may also carry over straightforwardly to systems with higher spins, interacting bosons \cite{Saito2017Solving, Choo2018Symmetries} and fermions \cite{Nomura2017Restricted,Choo2020Fermionic}, or models with long-range interactions \cite{Deng2017Quantum,LGviaRBMSuppM}.